Instructors

 Alexis Mausolf

-Specializing in Curriculum Development, Foreign Language Acquisition, Classical Homeschools, Catholic Education in K-5, Literature, and Writing
+Specializing in Curriculum Development, Foreign Language Acquisition, Classical Homeschools, Catholic Education in K-5, Narration, Literature, Shakespeare, Fairy Tales, Imagination, Writing, and Poetry.

 A lifetime of reading great literature gave Alexis a deep interest in words and language and a desire to share this interest with others.
 With a B.A. in Russian Studies from Washington and Lee University and a M.A. in German from Florida State University, she has experience teaching in various formats – from kindergarten to college students, from a private Catholic school to homeschool, online and in person, and from community college to the University of Dallas.
 She has taught a variety of subjects, including German, literature, Catholic catechesis, debate and public speaking, and European history, and also served as a 2nd grade homeroom teacher at The Highlands School as well as homeschooling her own children for 7 years.
 From 2016-2019 she worked as a writer and editor with the Theology of the Body Evangelization Team, helping develop a theology curriculum for children Pre-K through 8th grade.
 Her current position with the University of Dallas allows her to explore classical pedagogy and contribute original lesson plans to the UD humanities curriculum while supporting classroom teachers with professional development and training in the art of teaching the Trivium.